North Korea and weapons of mass destruction: 2009

-On April 25, 2009, the North Korean government announced the country's nuclear facilities had been reactivated, and that spent fuel reprocessing for arms-grade plutonium has been restored.
+On April 25, 2009, the North Korean government announced the country's nuclear facilities had been reactivated, and that spent fuel reprocessing for arms-grade plutonium had been restored.

 On May 25, 2009, North Korea conducted its second underground nuclear test.
 The U.S. Geological Survey calculated its origin in proximity of the site of the first nuclear test.
-The test was more powerful than the previous test, estimated at 2 to 7 kilotons.
+The test, estimated at 2 to 7 kilotons, was more powerful than the previous test.
 The same day, a successful short-range missile test was also conducted.

 2010

 In May 2010, the North Korean government claimed to have successfully performed nuclear fusion.
 Although the claim was largely dismissed at the time, a 2012 analysis of radioisotopes suggested that North Korea may have performed two nuclear tests involving fusion.
 The paper was met with skepticism, as subsequent analysis of seismic data suggested no tests took place.
-In 2014, a study using seismic data found evidence for nuclear testing but a 2016 study once again dismissed claims of nuclear testing, suggesting that the seismic data was indicative of a minor earthquake.
+In 2014, a study using seismic data found evidence for nuclear testing; however, a 2016 study once again dismissed claims of nuclear testing, suggesting that the seismic data was indicative of a minor earthquake.

+In 2024, a study dismissed the arguments in the 2016 study for a small earthquake and presented new seismic evidence confirming the occurrence of a small nuclear test on May 12, 2010 as suggested in the 2014 study.

 2013

 On February 12, monitors in Asia picked up unusual seismic activity at a North Korean facility at 11:57 (02:57 GMT), later determined to be an artificial quake with an initial magnitude 4.9 (later revised to 5.1).
 In The Korean Central News Agency subsequently said that the country had detonated a miniaturized nuclear device with "greater explosive force" in an underground test.
-According to the Korea Institute of Geosciences and Mineral Resources, the estimated yield was 7.7–7.8 kilotons.
+According to the Korea Institute of Geoscience and Mineral Resources, the estimated yield was 7.7–7.8 kilotons.
 Other researchers estimate the yield to have been 12.2 ± 3.8 kilotons.

 December 2015 hydrogen bomb claim

-In December 2015, Kim Jong-un suggested that the country had the capacity to launch a hydrogen bomb, a device of considerably more power than conventional atomic bombs used in previous tests.
+In December 2015, Kim Jong Un suggested that the country had the capacity to launch a hydrogen bomb, a device of considerably more power than conventional atomic bombs used in previous tests.
 The remark was met with skepticism from the White House and from South Korean officials.